ryos-io/Tars/README.md

 <img src="https://travis-ci.org/mooito/tars.svg" />

-TARS is a framework, which provides a command-line interface for user interaction for your applications like  CLI clients e.g mongo, mysql, etc. TARS provides a baseline functionality of a CLI.
+TARS is a framework, which provides a command-line interface to interact with users of your applications like  CLI clients e.g mongo, mysql, etc. TARS provides a baseline functionality of a CLI.
+It even understands a few commands like "help" and "quit".
 You only need to extend it to make TARS understand your custom commands.

 How to use
 ---